How To Use Hair Butter To Protect Your Hair + Easy DIY Recipe

 Can you use shea butter on high-porosity hair?

 Yes.
-Shea butter is a good moisture sealant, and it creates a thick barrier around the hair strands to lock the moisture in high-porosity hair.
+You can use shea butter for hair that has high porosity, as it is a good moisture sealant, and creates a thick barrier around the hair strands to lock the moisture in.

 Key Takeaways